Cash flow is the all-powerful financial tool. With it, you build wealth. Without it, you tread water.

 Decrease Your 401k

 You read that right.
-Decrease your 401k contributions to stoke better cash flow.
+Decrease your 401k contributions to create better cash flow.
 Hear me out.

 If your monthly cash flow is tight and you’re not happy about it, AND, you’re maxing out your 401k, cutting back on your contributions is an easy fix.
 Yeah, I know, you’re missing out on that tax-advantaged savings.
 But cash flow is king.
 Happiness is important too.